HicResearch/TREEHOOSE/doc/architecture/Cost.md

 ### S3 storage

-A researcher works on a 1 TB data study and produces a 10 GB output to download
+A researcher works on a 1 TB data study and produces a 10 GB output to download.

 Example
 |AWS Service|Monthly cost|